-If you have questions concerning the degree program, encounter a technical issue with Coursera, or issues using Slack, please submit a report to the ticketing system at umsimadshelp@umich.edu.
+If you have questions concerning the degree program, encounter a technical issue with Coursera, or issues using Slack, please submit a report to the ticketing system at umsimadshelp@umich.edu Opens in a new tab.

-If you have an issue specific to the Coursera environment, you can receive support through the Coursera Learner Help Center (you may be asked to log in to your Coursera account).
+If you have an issue specific to the Coursera environment, you can receive support through the Coursera Learner Help Center Opens in a new tab (you may be asked to log in to your Coursera account).
 Live chat support is also available through the help center.